NotReal003/ChatGPT-with-all-models/README.md

 # ChatGPT For Discord Bot
-This project use java code, and real coder and helper is **under ctrl**
+This project uses java code, and the real coder and helper is **under ctrl.**

 # how can i use this?
-You can fork this or use this code to your workshop, you have to rename `.env.example` file name to `.env` file,
+You can fork this or use this code for your workshop.
+You will have to rename `.env.example` file name to `.env` file,

 # changes in .env file